 |Louisiana State University Health Sciences Center-New Orleans||New Orleans, LA||4-year, Public||Associate's||$10,014 in-state, $19,998 out-of-state|

 |Erie Community College||Williamsville, NY||2-year, Public||Associate's||$5,189 in-state, $9,784 out-of-state|

 Consider the following when looking for dental laboratory schools:

 - The length of a program may affect a student's choices - associate's degree programs take longer to complete than certificate programs, but have the advantage of business courses and more in-depth study.

 - Choosing the right college or school for dental laboratory studies involves looking at the curriculum to be sure appropriate subjects are covered; useful topics include how the mouth and jaw work; creating, measuring and testing dental appliances for proper occlusion and function; and working with metal, porcelain, composites and other materials to build oral appliances.

-- Some colleges have internship opportunities as well as evening or weekend class options.
+- Practical opportunities and resources for further learning may factor into a student's decision, as some colleges have internship opportunities as well as evening or weekend class options.

 Before applying to a dental laboratory school, be sure to check out the curriculum offered to ensure that it meets the educational requirements to become a dental laboratory technician.
 Programs in this field are offered at many schools, generally in the form of certificate programs that take just a couple of semesters to complete.